Tensor Enriched Categorical Generalization of the Eilenberg-Watts Theorem

-The key to our result is the well-known theorem of Eilenberg \cite{Eilenberg1960} and Watts \cite{Watts1960}, which states that every cocontinuous functor $\textit{Mod}_R\to\textit{Mod}_{R'}$ between the categories of right modules over rings $R$, $R'$ is naturally isomorphic to $-\otimes_R\text{ }\!\!_RN_{R'}:\textit{Mod}_R\to\textit{Mod}_{R'}$ for some $(R,R')$-bimodule $\text{ }\!\!_RN_{R'}$.
-There are many generalizations of the Eilenberg-Watts theorem, and we list some of them. \begin{itemize} \item In the theory of categories enriched in a B\'{e}nabou cosmos, the Eilenberg-Watts theorem holds in great generality where rings, modules and bimodules can be replaced by small enriched categories, enriched presheaves and enriched profunctors. \footnote{ It is stated as Theorem 2.5 in the nLab page, https://ncatlab.org/nlab/show/Eilenberg-Watts+theorem. }
+The well-known theorem of Eilenberg \cite{Eilenberg1960} and Watts \cite{Watts1960} states that every cocontinuous functor $\textit{Mod}_R\to\textit{Mod}_{R'}$ between the categories of right modules over rings $R$, $R'$ is naturally isomorphic to $-\otimes_RN:\textit{Mod}_R\to\textit{Mod}_{R'}$ for some $(R,R')$-bimodule $N$.
+We introduce the following generalization of the Eilenberg-Watts theorem, which serves as a midpoint towards Theorem~\ref{thm Intro MainThm}.

-\item M. Hovey \cite{Hovey2009} proves that for standard categories in which homotopy theory is done, the homotopical version of the Eilenberg-Watts theorem is true.

-\item In \cite{Nyman2010} A. Nyman presents sufficient conditions for a cocontinuous functor between the categories of quasi-coherent sheaves on schemes to be isomorphic to tensoring with a bimodule.
+\begin{reptheorem}{thm Intro EnEW} Let $b$ be a monoid in a B\'{e}nabou cosmos $\mathcal{V}$ and let $\mathcal{C}$ be a cocomplete $\mathcal{V}$-enriched category. \begin{enumerate} \item We have a fully faithful left adjoint functor